The Romans: life scenes in Rome |

 Same group, a few minutes later, having a snack |

-Wealthy Romans always find new ways to spend their leisure time.
-Rowing is traditionally an elitarian sport, as an introduction is needed in the rowing clubs of the Tiber.
+Romans are also masters of enjoying leisure time.
+Wealthy Romans always find new ways to relax and to have a great life.
+Rowing is traditionally an elitarian sport, as one needs to be introduced in the rowing clubs of the Tiber.
 A new elitarian fashion is to attend beaches and pools on the Tiber shores, right in the city centre.

 |